xmonader/info_foundation/docs/collaboration/How_to_contribute.md

 - EVENT CO-ORDINATION: help us organize an event for Token or Grid promotion.
 - FEEDBACK: technical feedback on the technology we have created or on any of the things we do.

-If you want to collaborate please get in touch through our [Foundation website](https://threefold.io/more_info/) or [email](info@threefoldtoken.com).

 ## ThreeFold Ambassador

 ThreeFold has hundreds of Ambassadors today, we are super grateful that so many people want to help our movement.

 Because of our decentralized nature it's super important that Ambassadors are willing to learn the basics of our tools which will make it easier to collaborate.

-The main tool are our circles, please look at our [circles](/collaboration/circles.md) and see where you would like to contribute.
 Each circle has an owner, please contact the owner (coordinator) and ask how you can help and what you need to be effective.

 ### Practical Requirements